 Hashimoto’s is an autoimmune disorder that can cause hypothyroidism or underactive thyroid function.
 Essentially, your immune system attacks your thyroid.
 When the thyroid is damaged it can’t make enough hormones, which affects nearly every function of the body.
 This damage occurs when Hashimoto’s enters more advanced stages.

 The Social Security Administration (SSA) considers your disease’s effects and other thyroid gland disorders when determining benefits.
 However, this condition alone won’t qualify you for disability benefits.
 To get approved for monthly payments, be sure to list all health problems and symptoms you currently have on your claim.
-We recommend this because 68% of people approved for SSD each year list 2-5 health problems on their applications.
+We recommend this because 62% of people approved for SSD list multiple health problems on their applications.

 Which Related Diseases Can Help You Qualify You for Disability Benefits?

 The following diseases (that spur from hypothyroidism) most likely qualify people for Hashimoto’s disability benefits:

 - Heart disease – Low levels of thyroid hormones can contribute to high cholesterol.
 This can affect blood pressure and heart rate, leading to arrhythmias/SVT and other cardiac dysfunction including heart disease.

 - Weight loss – Thyroid-related weight loss may occur since the thyroid slows the digestive system.
 This guide provides information about how the SSA qualifies weight loss and digestive disorders.